Freenove/Freenove_Computer_Case_Kit_Pro_for_Raspberry_Pi/docs/source/fnk0107/codes/tutorial/Preface.rst

 In this context, our case kit came into being.
 It not only addresses these issues, but also introduces advanced features.

+If you encounter any issues, feel free to contact us for prompt and free technical support.

+support@freenove.com

 Key Features
 *********************************